ibm-cds-labs/simple-notification-service/README.md

 }
 ````

+## Demos
+The Simple Notification Service comes with two demos built in, accessible from the homepage.

+### Chat
+The first demo is a chat room.
+This demo showcases all of the features of the SNS - send/receive messages, detect and handle connections/disconnections, and using historical data to preserve chat history.

+There is also a copy & paste widget to add chat to any website.

+### Live Soccer Scores
+The second demo showcases the ability of the SNS to direct notifications to specific users.

+Here you can use an adin panel to update the scores of two soccer matches.
+End users will either see all updates, or match specific updates, depending on the page they are visiting.

 ## Contributing
 The projected is released under the Apache-2.0 license so forks, issues and pull requests are very welcome.